 Can stain clothing.
 A bit on the expensive side.

 Set boasts 36 items including a 12-color paint palette, 5 paint crayons, and teeth wax.
 Application is easy and paint isn’t difficult to remove.
 Made with non-toxic ingredients.
-Comes with 2 dual-sided brushes for application.
+Comes with 2 dual-sided brushes.

 A few customers experienced some of the paint drying out quickly.